-In June 2016, we executed an agreement with Onxeo S.A., a French public company, which gave us the exclusive option to license (on a world-wide exclusive basis) Validive (clonidine hydrochloride mucobuccal tablet; clonidine HCI MBT a mucoadhesive tablet of clonidine based on the Lauriad mucoadhesive technology.
-The agreement includes clinical, regulatory, developmental and sales milestones that could reach up to \$108 million if we achieve all milestones, and escalating royalties from 5% to 10% on net sales.
-In September 2017, we exercised the option to license Validive from Onxeo for \$1 million, but as of March 10, 2023, we have not been required to pay Onxeo any other funds under the agreement.
-We will need to raise significant funds or enter into a collaboration partnership to support the completion of clinical development and marketing approval of Validive.
+In June 2016, we executed an agreement with Onxeo S.A., a French public company, which gave us the exclusive option to license (on a world-wide exclusive basis) Validive (clonidine hydrocholoride mucobuccal tablet; clonidine HCI MBT) a mucoadhesive tablet of clonidine based on the Lauriad mucoadhesive technology.
+In September 2017, we exercised the option to license Validive from Onxeo for \$1 million.
+In March 2023, we discontinued our Validive Phase 2b/3 VOICE trial based upon ours Data Safety Monitoring Board's determination that the trial did not meet the pre-defined threshold for efficacy of a 15% absolute difference in severe oral mucositis prevention between Validive and placebo.
+We have not incurred any license or royalty obligations and the license has been terminated effective January 2024.